xDDoubleTea/DragonBot/README.md

 - 🎟️ **Ticket System:** A comprehensive ticket management system allowing users to create, manage, and close support tickets through dedicated channels.
 - 👑 **Role Requesting System:** A configurable system for users to request roles, with an approval workflow for administrators.
 - 🔑 **Keyword System:** An automated response system that replies to user-defined keywords and triggers.
-- ...and more utilities designed to improve server management.
+- ...and more utilities designed to improve server management (To be added).

 ## Setup & Installation (Self-Hosting)